 Following a consultation process with staff, parents and carers, the school gained the necessary core support and permissions to proceed with the application for conversion to an Academy.
-The Governing Body agreed that the school should take the next steps towards conversion and the Department for Education and Local Authority were advised accordingly and the school successfully converted to Academy status on 1st January 2017.
+The Governing Body then agreed that the school should take the next steps towards conversion; the Department for Education and Local Authority were advised accordingly and the school successfully converted to Academy status on 1st January 2017.

 The challenge of ensuring a smooth and seamless transition was addressed with effectiveness and efficiency, ensuring no adverse impact on our pupils, their families or our dedicated staff team.